mongodb/charts-embedding-examples/java/README.md

 Running this Sample
 -------------------
-1. Ensure you have .NET Core installed and an editor such as Visual Studio or Visual Studio Code
+1. Ensure you have a JDK installed, and Maven

 2. Clone the Git repository or download the code to your computer.

-3. Open the *Controllers\EmbeddedChartController.cs* file (server-side code), and replace the `~REPLACE~` placeholders with the appropriate values:
+3. Open the *src/main/java/com/mongodb/charts/App.java* file (server-side code), and replace the `~REPLACE~` placeholders with the appropriate values:
     - `~REPLACE~CHARTS_EMBEDDING_BASE_URL` with the base URL of your charts instance, e.g. https://charts.mongodb.com/charts-foo-abcde